 More information is available in the Guidelines and Conditions documents, links to which can be found at the bottom of this page.
 (We recommend first-time applicants fully review this page before proceeding to the application stage.)

-Gaming grants are designed to fit the needs of a wide variety of non-profit organizations throughout British Columbia.
-Human and social services, arts and culture, sport, public safety and students' extra-curricular activities — all these areas are supported through gaming grants to community organizations.
+Gaming grants are designed to fit the needs of a wide variety of not-for-profit organizations throughout British Columbia.
+Human and social services, arts and culture, sport, public safety, K-12 students' extra-curricular activities and capital projects — all these areas are supported through gaming grants to community organizations.

 For more details about each type of grant, follow the links in the How to Apply & Related Resources (guidelines, conditions, forms, etc.) section near the bottom of this page.